Russell & Co.’s expertise enables companies to save money by taking advantage of tax-free mileage rates

 How do you reimburse employees for mileage?

-In general, most of our clients at Russell & Co. pay their employees travel and subsistence reimbursements by way of ‘flat rate’ allowances.
+Most organisations will pay employees travel and subsistence reimbursements by way of ‘flat rate’ allowances.
 This is when an employer pays the same amount to an employee for every trip.
 However, there are other options available.
 The reimbursement by way of vouched receipts is a popular option.
 This is when an employee is compensated based on vouched receipts only.

 There are different methods companies should be aware of as they weigh out the best way to pay mileage and subsistence rates.
 This mainly depends on the industry and the amount of time employees spend on the road.
 We can advise employers on the best method of paying the mileage rates to suit their business.